New clients as well as transfers from other Buprenorphine doctors are welcome.

 479 755 9978fax

 If you have questions you may email us email@example.com We think email can be a convenient way to communicate. gmail is encrypted and secure.
 We delete all emails weekly and overwrite free space to maintain confidentiality.

 We are always trying to find the best prices.
 Let us know of pharmacies that don't gouge and we will publish them here.
 Also please let us know if any of our prices are out of date.

 For your first appointment with us, please bring in the actual bottles of all medications, supplements, herbal remedies, and vitamins that you take.
 You may bring in a complete list instead if you will remember to update it regularly.
 If you are transferring from another buprenorphine or suboxone doctor then continue to take your medication as prescribed.

 Additionally if you have never been on suboxone or buprenorphine previously then be prepared to pick up your prescription at the pharmacy then return for two hours of observation for your first dose.

-If you are on a benzodiazepine for example Xanax, Valium, Klonopin, Restoril, Ativan; or sleep medications for example Ambien, Lunesta, or Sonata, then these will need to be reduced to a reasonable level.
+If you are on a benzodiazepine (for example Xanax, Valium, Klonopin, Temazepam, Ativan) or sleep medications (for example Ambien, Lunesta, or Sonata)/then these will need to be reduced to a reasonable level.
 If you do not think you can reduce these types of medicines, then please do not make an appointment.
 2 mg per day of Klonopin, Xanax, or a generic version, is the maximum allowable in a healthy adult on buprenorphine in most circumstances in my judgment, preferably less.